-Victor S. Navasky has served as editor, publisher, and now publisher emeritus of The Nation.
-In the 1970s he served as an editor on The New York Times Magazine.
-In the 1960s he was founding editor and publisher of Monocle, a “leisurely quarterly of political satire” (that meant it came out twice a year).
+Victor S. Navasky served as editor, publisher, and publisher emeritus of The Nation.
+In the 1970s, he served as an editor of The New York Times Magazine.
+In the 1960s, he was founding editor and publisher of Monocle, a “leisurely quarterly of political satire” (that meant it came out twice a year).
 His books include Kennedy Justice; Naming Names, which won a National Book Award; in collaboration with Christopher Cerf, The Experts Speak: The Definitive Guide to Authoritative Misinformation and also Mission Accomplished!
-Or How We Won the War In Iraq; and A Matter of Opinion, which won the 2005 George Polk Book Award and the 2006 Ann M. Sperber Prize.
-Mr. Navasky is a member of the American Academy of Arts and Sciences.
-Most recently he has published The Art of Making Magazines: On Being an Editor and Other Views for the Industry edited by Victor S. Navasky and Evan Cornog, The Art of Controversy: Political Cartoons and Their Enduring Power (Knopf, 2013), and The O’Dell File is on Kindle (July 29, 2014) and available through Amazon.
+Or How We Won the War In Iraq; A Matter of Opinion, which won the 2005 George Polk Book Award and the 2006 Ann M. Sperber Prize; The Art of Making Magazines: On Being an Editor and Other Views for the Industry, edited with Evan Cornog; The Art of Controversy: Political Cartoons and Their Enduring Power; and The O’Dell File.

 Navasky was the founder of The Nation’s prestigious internship program, widely regarded as one of the finest and most rigorous programs for early-career journalists in the country, which was renamed in his honor in 2013.
 Alumni of the internship program—which has graduated over 1,000 writers—have gone on to produce award-winning, breakthrough journalism, with bylines appearing at leading media institutions around the world.